-The objective of the SAMP8 is to establish a framework to guide the planning, creation, construction, maintenance and operation of the infrastructure for Council to provide services to the community.
+The objective of the SAMP9 is to establish a framework to guide the planning, creation, construction, maintenance and operation of the infrastructure for Council to provide services to the community.
+The SAMP9 also documents proposed works listed under a Special Rate Variation.